Jun Bernardino Trophy: Description

 The trophy is made up of 24-karat gold plate, stands at 1 m tall and worth ₱500,000 (as of 2006).
 The frame, in the shape of a basketball ring, is composed of eight panels with four designs, reflecting at opposite sides.
-The design consists of a basketball player dribbling, shooting or dunking the ball.
-The ring supports an orb, which reflects the groove lines of a basketball.
-A gold plated sphere is placed at the center to illuminate the optical illusion of a basketball together with the orb.
+The design consists of a basketball player dribbling, shooting, or dunking the ball.
+The ring supports an orb, reflecting a basketball's groove lines.
+A gold-plated sphere is placed at the center to illuminate the optical illusion of a basketball together with the orb.

 Engraved on the base of the first version of the trophy are the wordmarks of the 10 teams extant during the trophy's creation in 2006.
 The teams were Air21, Alaska, Barangay Ginebra, Coca-Cola, Purefoods, Red Bull, San Miguel, Sta.
-Lucia, Talk 'N Text and Welcoat.
+Lucia, Talk 'N Text, and Welcoat.

 For the second version, the base was engraved with the logos of the 10 teams that competed during the 2013–14 season.
 The teams were Air21, Alaska, Barako Bull, Barangay Ginebra, GlobalPort, Meralco, Petron Blaze, Rain or Shine, San Mig Super Coffee and Talk 'N Text.

 The third version of the trophy features the logos of the 12 teams that competed as of the 2017–18 season.
 The teams were Alaska, Barangay Ginebra, Blackwater, GlobalPort, Kia, Magnolia, Meralco, NLEX, Phoenix, Rain or Shine, San Miguel and TNT.